aashirwadgupta/SpringProjects/SpringVersioning/README.md

     ##### Now to implement the URI versioning across all APIs
     `@BasePathAwareController` is need to be added in the controller classes to be aware about the added base path using the property `spring.data.rest.base-path`

+    A Load balancer or proxy server can be used to redirect the request based on the version requested.